aimms/how-to/Articles/310/310-investigate-behavior-pro-job.rst

 On the AIMMS PRO server, wait for a server license
 ---------------------------------------------------

 This is also known as wait time or queueing time.
-This can be obtained from the Jobs tab in the AIMMS PRO Portal as illustrated in the image below:
+This can be obtained from the Jobs tab in the AIMMS Portal as illustrated in the image below:

 .. image:: images/JobsTabForQueueing.png
     :align: center